 - If your project involves international travel, please contact the Study Abroad Office at email@example.com to develop a travel plan.

 - Members of group or collaborative projects should prepare ONE application together.
 This application should outline the overall project and have separate sections for each student involved describing 1) Their specific contribution to the project, 2) The relevance of the project to their educational goals, and 3) Their background and qualifications for the proposed project.
 Each student requesting funding must submit this application separately with their own budget.

 Applications online will include:

-- Faculty Advisor
+- Faculty advisor contact information

-- Student’s background and qualifications for the proposed project
+- Student’s background and qualifications for the proposed project.

-- Statement of endorsement by the project's faculty advisor
+- Statement of endorsement by the project's faculty advisor.

 Undergraduate Research involving International Travel: